|

 importantly, they mark the beginning of our lives as young adults.
 We would

 certainly appreciate your presence with us on these special occasions.
+We look forward to seeing you there!
+Dates to Remember: Monday, August 17th

 QSP Representative (Magazine Sales)-